marcovirgolin/gpg/README.md

 Here's a list:
 - Protected operators are not used here (expressions that evaluate to NaN for some training points are assigned a worst-case fitness `INF`)
 - Functions/variables/constants can be sampled with custom probabilities (by default, uniform with binary operators twice as likely as unary operators)
+- Tournament selection can be used to speed up convergence within GOM.
 - Models returned from the C++ code are simplified and (optionally) fine-tuned in Python
 - Elite at multiple levels of complexity (expression size) are stored and returned to Python (a "best one" is selected using the `rci` parameter)
 - If the IMS is disabled and the population converges before the budget is exhausted, then a new population is started which includes a random elite from those found before